+Toddler activities are a MUST for mamas.
 If you’re a mom, you know that sometimes you just NEED something distracting for your toddler.
 For whatever reason, sometimes little ones just wake up in a mood.
 And no one is happy when baby is unhappy.

 As long as there’s not an underlying reason for their fussiness (teething, sickness, etc.) it’s typically not too hard to hit the reset button.
 If you have the right tools!

 I want to share some of the more effective ways I have found to distract my fussy one.
 And that’s saying something, because my boy is fussy pretty often and not the easiest to reset.

-(This post may contain affiliate links.
-See my disclosure for more details)
+This post may contain affiliate links.
+See my disclosure for more details

 I think it started when he was learning to shake things and enjoy the noises.
 Then eventually, I decided to let him have a taste.
 There’s not much going back after that!

 Sprinkles are great because they are super cheap, they last forever, and while they are pretty much just sugar, you can give your babe a tiny bit and they are still only getting a fraction of what a piece of candy would have.

 I know I know…babies shouldn’t have sugar.
-I promise a tiny bit will be fine.
+I think a tiny bit will be fine.
 Do what you feel comfortable with, but let me tell ya, this works!

-2. Straws in a cup
+2. Straws in a Cup

 Ok, so you may have seen the activities on Pinterest where your baby puts popsicle sticks into a container with slits cut into the lid.
 I really wanted to try this one, but I didn’t have either of these items.

 What I DID have was a surplus of cheap insulated cups and some plastic straws.
 I cut up the straws into small enough pieces for Sam to maneuver, and then let him go at it.

 I keep the straw pieces inside the cup, so we don’t lose them.
 He’s been playing with this toy for at least a year now.

-3. Mom’s bathtub
+3. Mom’s Bathtub

 This was a life-saver in the winter months when we couldn’t play outside.
 I let him have a bit more water than we usually do at bath time and I give him some kitchen utensils (ladles, pitchers, etc.) to play with.

 On the days when he was just really a grump and nothing would soothe him, all I had to say was “Want to go play in Mama’s bath?”
 He was instantly over it and excited.
 By the time the bath was done, he forgot all about his bad mood.

 He has slight eczema issues, especially in the winter, so I started using our bath play to let him soak in some oatmeal-infused water.

-4. Water hose
+4. Water Hose

 When the weather is permitting, we go outside and I turn on the water hose.
 He picks up the end and sprays it everywhere (including all over himself, so he’s usually naked or in a swim diaper.)

 For a long time, just the hose sufficed.
 As he got older, we started incorporating trucks and watering cans and things like that.
 H

 Letting baby explore water and get wet and dirty can be a great way to turn a unhappy camper into an excited, soaked sweetie.

-5. “Washing dishes”
+5. “Washing Dishes”

 We have an awesome “helper stand” that my husband built.
 It’s a tall safety stool that Sam stands in when he helps us cook or looks out the windows.